intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/OpenCV-PeopleCounter/README.md

 # People Counter in C++/OpenCV for Arduino Create IDE

 ## Introduction
 A people counter is a solution that counts (or measures) the number of people who enter a designated area.
 You may be familiar with people counting systems, found in small shops, libraries and convenience stores, that use infrared sensors to detect people.
 When an infrared beam is cut (a person intercepts it by entering or exiting a door for example) the system increments a count.
 This technology has limitations when it comes to instances of occlusion (when one person A blocks person B and person B doesn't get counted).
 An appropriately designed computer vision-based people counting system can be more robust in handling cases of occlusion.
-Here we utilize the OpenCV libraries and apply the HOG (Histograms of Oriented Gradients) algorithm to create a computer vision application for people detection/counting.
+Here we utilize the OpenCV libraries and apply the Histograms of Oriented Gradients (HOG) algorithm to create a computer vision application for people detection/counting.

 ## What you’ll learn
 In this tutorial, you’ll learn how to build and run a people counting computer vision application from source code in the Arduino Create IDE.
 The application will then be executed from the command prompt on the Ubuntu desktop.